djaus2/Connect2WiFi/README.md

 # Connect2WiFi - Arduino

 Various options for connect to a RPi Pico W with Arduino BSP to WiFi.
+Used in Softa-ata _(Needs an update for latest changes here.)_

 ----